It might not seem like it at first glance but car wash facilities can be extremely aggressive environments for concrete.

 There are a number of solutions to repair and protect concrete in car washes.
 Before any damage occurs to the concrete surfaces they can be treated with a protective coating to resist both water and chemical attack.

-It is important to know the type and concentrations of chemicals in the cleaning products as this will effect product selection.
+It is important to know the type and concentrations of chemicals in the cleaning products as this will affect product selection.

 A single part, use straight from the tin, floor paint is the quickest, simplest and cheapest way to protect concrete surfaces.
 The drawbacks are that it won’t last very long – it has only a limited resistant to the abrasion caused by vehicular traffic, power washing and the clean chemicals.
 This is only an option if you don’t mind preparing and reapplying paint to concrete every few months.